Berthe Marti: Scholarship

 Marti published two books, an edition of Arnulph of Orleans: Glosule super Lucanum (Rome 1958), and The Spanish College at Bologna in the Fourteenth Century (Philadelphia 1966), as well as numerous articles and reviews.
-Among her principal articles are "Arnulf and the Faits des Romans," Modern Language Quarterly 2 (1941) 3-23; "The Meaning of the Pharsalia," American Journal of Philology 66 (1945) 352-376; "Seneca's Tragedies: a New Interpretation," Transactions of the American Philological Association 76 (1945) 216-45; "Vacca in Lucanum," Speculum 25 (1950) 198-214; "Lucan's Invocation to Nero in the Light of the Medieval Commentaries," Quadrivium 1 (1956) 1-11; "1372: The Spanish College versus the Executors of Cardinal Albornoz's Testament," Studia Albornotiana 12 (1972) (= El Cardinal Albornoz y el Colegio de España) 93-129.
+Among her principal articles are "Arnulf and the Faits des Romans," Modern Language Quarterly 2 (1941) 3-23; "The Meaning of the Pharsalia," American Journal of Philology 66 (1945) 352–376; "Seneca's Tragedies: a New Interpretation," Transactions of the American Philological Association 76 (1945) 216–45; "Vacca in Lucanum," Speculum 25 (1950) 198–214; "Lucan's Invocation to Nero in the Light of the Medieval Commentaries," Quadrivium 1 (1956) 1–11; "1372: The Spanish College versus the Executors of Cardinal Albornoz's Testament," Studia Albornotiana 12 (1972) (= El Cardinal Albornoz y el Colegio de España) 93–129.

-By her students, both undergraduate and graduate, Marti was known as a lively, exciting, and demanding teacher.
-She expected her students to read both carefully and widely (once terrifying a graduate class in Livy by asking them to read all of the fragments of the Roman annalists in their spare time) and to pay attention to the meanings of words, syntax, literary qualities, and historical questions in every text they read.
-Exceptionally generous with her time in assisting and supporting her students, she took special delight in introducing young people to the city of Rome and to the scholars, both Italian and American, who passed through the American Academy in Rome.
+Among her undergraduate and graduate students, Marti was known as a demanding and engaged teacher.
+She expected students to read carefully and widely—for example, once asking a graduate class in Livy to read all surviving fragments of the Roman annalists outside of class.
+She emphasized close attention to vocabulary, syntax, literary form, and historical context in the texts students studied.
+Marti also spent considerable time advising and supporting her students and introduced many of them to the city of Rome and to scholars, both Italian and American, associated with the American Academy in Rome.